fansalon/TEspeX/README.md

 # Input files
 * TE consensus sequences in fasta (fa/fa.gz) format (--TE argument).
 Follow these instructions to generate a proper TE consensus sequences input file (https://github.com/fansalon/TEconsensus)
-* coding transcripts in fasta format (we suggest the 'cdna.fa.gz' fasta file downloaded from ensembl) (--cdna argument)
+* coding transcripts in fasta format (we suggest the '*pc_transcripts.fa' fasta file downloaded from gencode) (--cdna argument)
-* non coding trasncripts in fasta format (we suggest the 'ncrna.fa.gz' fasta file downloaded from ensembl) (--ncrna argument)
+* non coding trasncripts in fasta format (we suggest the '*.lncRNA_transcripts.fa' fasta file downloaded from gencode) (--ncrna argument)
+* please, pay specific attention to the selection of the input files.
+In gencode, the *transcripts.fa and *.lncRNA_transcripts.fa contain duplicated sequences.
+TEspeX requires no duplicated sequence headers are found across the 3 input fasta files.
+To this end, prior to start the analysys, TEspeX will check for duplicated sequence headers across the 3 input fasta files and stop the run if found
 * RNA-seq data in fastq (fq/fq.gz) format.
 TEspeX expects the full path of the fq/fq.gz files to be written in a plain txt file (1 file per row.
 If paired-end files, TEspeX expects the fq/fq.gz to be listed in two tab-separated columns - PE1 in column 1, PE2 of the same fq/fq.gz in column 2)
 ```
 # If single-ended